paulshuker/coppafisher/docs/basic_usage.md

     indicator of an anomalous fluorescing feature that is not a spot.
 No spot codes are made to be the same channel in all rounds so they are not mistaken with background fluorescence.
 [^2]:
-    All time estimations are made using an Intel i9-13900K @ 5.500GHz, NVIDIA RTX 4070Ti Super, and NVMe local SSD.
-    Raw, ND2 files were saved on a server with read speed of ~200MB/s.
+    All time estimations are made using an Intel i9-13900K @ 5.500GHz, NVIDIA RTX 4070Ti Super (optional), and NVMe local SSD.
+Raw, ND2 input files were saved on a server with read speed of ~200MB/s.